samyouaret/Air-Quality-Api/README.md

     cp .env.example .env

-API docs provide a good start to get up and running with the endpoints of the application [Demo docs](http://localhost:3000/api/docs).
+API docs provide a good start to get up and running with the endpoints of the application [Swagger docs](http://localhost:3000/api/docs).
 The API is documented using [openApi]([https://](https://swagger.io/specification/)).

 ### Using docker-compose